On the number of distinct prime factors of a sum of super-powers: Introduction

-where $\alpha_1, \ldots, \alpha_h$ are the nonzero (and pairwise distinct) roots of the characteristic polynomial of the recurrence under consideration and $f_1, \ldots, f_h$ nonzero polynomials in one variable with coefficients from the smallest field extension of the rational field containing $\alpha_1, \ldots, \alpha_h$, see \cite[Theorem C.1]{ShTij}.
-In this respect, we recall that a recurrence is said to be non-degenerate if its characteristic polynomial has at least two distinct nonzero complex roots (so that $h \ge 2$ in the above) and the ratio of any two distinct characteristic roots is not a root of unity.
+where $\alpha_1, \ldots, \alpha_h$ are the non-zero (and pairwise distinct) roots of the characteristic polynomial of the recurrence under consideration, and $f_1, \ldots, f_h$ are non-zero polynomials in one variable with coefficients in the smallest field extension of the rational field containing $\alpha_1, \ldots, \alpha_h$, see \cite[Theorem C.1]{ShTij}.
+(A recurrence is non-degenerate if its characteristic polynomial has at least two distinct non-zero complex roots and the ratio of any two distinct non-zero characteristic roots is not a root of unity.)
+More specifically, it was shown by van der Poorten and Schlickewei \cite{vanderP82} and, independently, by Evertse \cite[Corollary 3]{evertse84}, using Schlickewei's $p$-adic analogue of Schmidt's Subspace Theorem \cite{schli76}, that the greatest prime factor of $u_n$ tends to $\infty$ as $n \to \infty$.

-More specifically, it was proved by van der Poorten and Schlickewei \cite{vanderP82} and, independently, by Evertse \cite[Corollary 3]{evertse84}, using Schlickewei's $p$-adic analogue of Schmidt's subspace theorem \cite{schli76}, that the greatest prime factor of $u_n$ tends to $\infty$ as $n \to \infty$.
-In a similar note, effective lower bounds on the greatest prime divisor and on the greatest square-free factor of a sequence of type \eqref{equ:stewarts_equ} were obtained under mild assumptions by Shparlinski \cite{Shparli80} and Stewart \cite{Stewart1,Stewart2}, based on variants of Baker's theorem on linear forms in the logarithms of algebraic numbers \cite{BaWu}.
+In a similar note, effective lower bounds on the greatest prime divisor and on the greatest square-free factor of a sequence of type \eqref{equ:stewarts_equ} were obtained under mild assumptions by Shparlinski \cite{Shparli80} and Stewart \cite{Stewart1, Stewart3, Stewart2}, based on variants of Baker's theorem on linear forms in the logarithms of algebraic numbers \cite{BaWu}.
 Further results in the same spirit can be found in \cite[\S{ }6.2]{EPSW03}.

 On the other hand, Luca has shown in \cite{Lu} that if $(v_n)_{n \ge 1}$ is a sequence of rational numbers satisfying a recurrence of the form